 Please note that the working condition is 12 calendar months from 2 September 2024.

 The 80-percent rule protects the rate of daily allowance

 A rule of protection is applied to the recalculation of earnings-related daily allowance if you have previously received the allowance.
 This means that the full rate of your new earnings-related daily allowance is at least 80 percent of your previous full earnings-related daily allowance.
 The protection can be applied if you meet the 26-week working condition before reaching the maximum period of daily allowance.
 The protection does not apply if you reach the maximum period of daily allowance before you meet the working condition.

 The protection also does not apply if the payment of daily allowance has never started.
 For example, if you receive severance pay corresponding to 10 months’ salary when your employment is terminated, unemployment allowance is not paid for the period affected by the severance pay (approximately 10 months).
-If you become employed during the severance pay deferral period and your employment lasts at least 26 weeks you meet the working condition again.
-In such case, the rate of earnings-related daily allowance is calculated on the basis of work performed while on severance pay and the 80 percent protection does not apply to the rate of daily allowance.
+If you become employed during the severance pay deferral period or immediately after and your employment lasts at least 26 weeks you meet the working condition again.
+In such case, the rate of earnings-related daily allowance is calculated from the work from which you have met the new 26-week working condtition and the 80 percent protection does not apply to the rate of daily allowance.

 The comparison used for the protection is always carried out with the earnings-related daily allowance of a fully unemployed person without a child increase.